pritam20ps05/neodium/README.md

 # Neodium

 Neodium is a discord music bot with many advanced features.
 This bot has been made to fill the place of groovy and make it open-source so that anyone can use it.
-With a First come First serve and task clearing queueing system.
+With a First come First serve and task clearing queueing system that is when a queued audio is played it gets removed from the queue so the next audio in the queue can be played.

 ## Key Features